stackrip/challenges/README.md

 [Stackrip](https://stackrip.com) - RE Challenges
 =====================

 This repository aims to provide a set of simple reverse engineering challenges with incrementing difficulty.
+These challenges will not harm your computer in any way and source code is included for auditing + compilation purposes.

-Each challenge includes an x86-linux + amd64-macOS binary as well as the included source code. **It is recommended not to view the source code until after the challenge as been completed**.
+Each challenge tonains a linux + macos directory including an x86 & x64 bit binary + PGP signature as well as the challenge's source code. **It is recommended not to view the source code until after the challenge as been completed**.
 If you get stuck, the source code is provided as well as a simple writeup.

 Flag validation is provided at [stackrip.com/flags/](https://stackrip.com/flags/).